camminady/CitiesGermanyDataSet/README.md

 # REMARK, ERROR #
 Inside of DISTANCESPHERE, the actual data is the angle (in deg) of the great-circle.
-To get the distance in km, perform DISTANCESPHERE*/360*2*pi*6371
+To get the distance in km, perform DISTANCESPHERE*/360*2*pi*6371.
+Also note, that DISTANCECAR is in miles.

 # Cities Germany Data Set #
 The repository CitiesGermanyDataSet contains the distance between the 79 largest cities in Germany.